CrossSum: Beyond English-Centric Cross-Lingual Summarization for 1,500+ Language Pairs: Related Works

 \section{Related Works}

-Pipeline-based methods were popular at the beginning stages of cross-lingual summarization research \citep{leuski2003cross, ORASAN08.539, wan-etal-2010-cross}, breaking it into two sequential summarization and translation tasks.
-The lack of large datasets was a major obstruction towards end-to-end methods.
-End-to-end methods that performed cross-lingual summarization with a single model gained popularity with the emergence of neural models.
-Using a synthetic dataset, \citet{zhu-etal-2019-ncls, cao-etal-2020-jointly} performed cross-lingual summarization with a dual Transformer architecture in a multitask framework, while \citet{bai-etal-2021-cross} propose a single encoder-decoder for better transfer across tasks.
-Until recently, cross-lingual summarization was limited to English-Chinese pair only due to the lack of benchmark datasets.
-To promote the task beyond them, \citet{ladhak-etal-2020-wikilingua} introduced Wikilingua, a large-scale many-to-one dataset with English as the pivot language, while \citet{perez-beltrachini-lapata-2021-models} introduced XWikis, containing 4 European languages in 12 many-to-many directions.
+Pipeline-based methods were popular at the beginning stages of XLS research \citep{leuski2003cross, ORASAN08.539, wan-etal-2010-cross}, breaking the task into a sequence of summarization and translation tasks.
+End-to-end methods that performed XLS with a single model gained popularity with the emergence of neural models. \citet{8370729} used knowledge distillation \citep{44873} to train a student XLS model from two summarization and translation teacher models.
+Using a synthetic dataset, \citet{zhu-etal-2019-ncls, cao-etal-2020-jointly} performed XLS with a dual Transformer \citep{vaswani2017attention} architecture in a multitask framework, while \citet{bai-etal-2021-cross} proposed a single encoder-decoder for better transfer across tasks. \citet{chi-etal-2021-mt6} introduced multiple pretraining objectives specifically tailored to cross-lingual tasks that showed improved results on XLS.
+We refer our readers to \citet{10.1162/tacl_a_00520} for a more comprehensive literature review.

+Until recently, XLS was limited primarily to English-Chinese due to the lack of benchmark datasets.
+To promote the task beyond this language pair, \citet{ladhak-etal-2020-wikilingua} introduced Wikilingua, a large-scale many-to-one dataset with English as the pivot language, while \citet{perez-beltrachini-lapata-2021-models} introduced XWikis, containing 4 languages in 12 directions.